 He looked at her evenly.
 "I decided to make myself useful while you assessed our supplies.
 Does this bother you?"

-In confusion she stammered, "I t-t-thought that this was a matter of some urgency."
+In confusion she said, "I thought that this was a matter of some urgency."

-He nodded, and dropped his hand.
+He dropped his hand.
 "It is.
 I must talk to you."

 He walked out to the living room.
 She followed him, completely at a loss.

-He motioned her to join him on the couch.
-She found herself blushing remembering all the things they had done the last time they had shared this particular piece of furniture.
+He motioned her to join him on the couch, and she blushed remembering all the things they'd done the last time they shared this particular piece of furniture.

-He waited till he had her attention then began, "I wish to speak of many things.
+"I wish to speak of many things, Christine.
 We still have some time before the burning.
-I believe that time will be best utilized by conversation.
-By hashing things out as I think is the saying."
+I believe that this time will be best utilized by conversation.
+By 'hashing things out' as I think is the saying."

 "Hashing what things out?"